Taiwanese New Wave Cinema is a movement in Chinese-language cinema that is largely considered to run from around the mid-1980s into the 2000s.

 Taiwanese New Wave Cinema refers to a brief period of artistic exploration in Taiwan during the late 1970s and early 1980s when an independent generation of filmmakers, inspired by the New Wave movement in Europe, began producing works outside the studio system, often focusing on critical examinations of Taiwan’s political and cultural status quo.__The ‘New Wave’ label was applied retroactively by outside critics.

 These critics used the term to characterize the movement as a whole.
-The earliest films of this era were produced around 1979, but it wasn’t until the early 1980s that Taiwanese New Wave began to gain international attention.
+The earliest films of this era were produced around 1979, but it was not until the early 1980s that Taiwanese New Wave began to gain international attention.

 The filmmakers were students and graduates of the National Taiwan University (NTU) and National Chengchi University (NCCU).
 The most important movement figures were Edward Yang, Hou Hsiao-Hsien, Tsai Ming-liang and Yee Chih-yen.